Westcountry Live: History

-The opt-outs were broadcast from Westcountry's district studios in Barnstaple (covering North Devon), Exeter (serving East Devon & parts of Somerset and west Dorset), Plymouth (South Devon and parts of East Cornwall), and Truro (Central and West Cornwall & the Isles of Scilly).
+The opt-outs were broadcast from Westcountry's district studios in Barnstaple (covering North Devon), Exeter (serving East Devon & parts of Somerset and west Dorset), Plymouth (South Devon and parts of East Cornwall), and Truro (Central and West Cornwall including the Isles of Scilly).

 Reporter and camera crews were also based at district newsrooms in Penzance, Taunton, Torbay and Weymouth.

 The programme ended on Friday 13 February 2009.

 Merger

 Following ITV Westcountry's merger with ITV West to form ITV West & Westcountry, the new pan-regional programme The West Country Tonight launched on Monday 16 February 2009.
 A 20-minute opt-out for the current Westcountry region is featured within the 6pm programme alongside fully separate short bulletins and localised weather forecasts seven days a week.
 The news service was renamed ITV News West Country on 14 January 2013.

 Depending on the day's news, either the West or Westcountry bulletins are pre-recorded.
 The service is presented from Bristol with newsrooms in Plymouth, Truro and Exeter covering the Westcountry region.

 Former Westcountry Live presenters Richard Bath, Alexis Bowater and Jemma Woodman were made redundant.
 Bath and Woodman presented the final main edition of the programme on Friday 13 February 2009, which featured a special highlights compilation with contributions from presenters, reporters and production staff.

 Westcountry's main Plymouth studios were closed along with the district newsrooms in Barnstaple, Penzance, Torbay and Weymouth.
 A new, smaller Plymouth newsroom opened at the offices of independent production company Twofour.